sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

         - Label("fqdn") == "my-server.big-corp.com"
 ```

-Do not forget to declare the `filter/keep1HostOnly` processor in the pipeline and restart the *Collector*:
+Declare the `filter/keep1HostOnly` processor in the pipeline and restart the *Collector*:

 ```yaml
 service: